 Posted at 3:00 • 4 Mar • Chelsea from Kraywoods

 Did you know that different lens colours can affect the way the sunlight is filtered through your sunglasses, as well as the visual effects?
-Because of how light works, each colour is able to filter out certain wavelengths, which makes each colour more suited for certain occasions.
+Because of how light works, each colour is able to filter out certain wavelengths, which makes each colour best suited for different occasions and settings.
+Let's take a look at all the sunglasses lens colours and see what is best for you!

-Let’s go over the most common lens colour options you may find on when choosing a new pair of sunglasses and the effects they may have on your eyes and your vision.
+Let’s go over the most common lens colour options you may find on when choosing a new pair of sunglasses and the effects each of these lens colours may have on your eyes and your vision.

 Lenses that are tinted with gray can range from having a faint silvery finish to appearing almost black.
 Because of their neutral colour, these lenses allow you to view the outside world without much alteration to real-life colour, or at least as close as possible with tinted glasses.